Skip to main content

 “Straight to jail,” Christopher Manchester added.

-In the end, though, some commenters realized that an illegal U-turn is a relatively minor offense — one that human drivers get away with all the time, too.
+But some noted that an illegal U-turn is a relatively minor offense — one that human drivers get away with all the time, too.

-“I guarantee that the Waymo drives better than the majority of people commenting here,” said Michael Jobes, adding a crying-laughing emoji at the end.
+“I guarantee that the Waymo drives better than the majority of people commenting here,” said Michael Jobes.